symfony/symfony-docs/request/multiple_kernels.rst

   one would only respond to the API requests, loading less bundles and enabling less features;
 * A highly sensitive application could define two kernels.
-The first one would only load the routes that match the parts of the application exposed to the public.
-The second kernel would load the rest of the application and its access would be protected by the web server.
+The first one would only load the routes that match the parts of the application exposed publicly.
+  The second kernel would load the rest of the application and its access would be protected by the web server;
+* A micro-services oriented application could define several kernels to enable/disable services selectively turning a traditional monolith application into several micro-applications.

 Adding a new Kernel to the Application
 --------------------------------------